Travis Kelce Player Prop Bets for NFL Week 18 - Kansas City vs. Denver - NewsBreak

 Discover player props odds, plays, and insights for Travis Kelce in his Week 18 contest with the Kansas City Chiefs against the Denver Broncos.

-Travis Kelce has player prop bet markets available from oddsmakers before his next NFL game on Saturday at 4:30 PM ET airing on ESPN.
-Kelce's Kansas City Chiefs (11-5) and the Denver Broncos (7-9) square off in a Week 18 matchup between AFC West foes at Empower Field at Mile High.
+Ahead of Saturday's game, here are the key stats and trends you need to know about Travis Kelce and his player prop bet options.
+He'll take the field starting at 4:30 PM ET on ESPN.
+AFC West rivals take the field in Week 18 when Kelce and the Kansas City Chiefs (11-5) meet the Denver Broncos (7-9) at Empower Field at Mile High.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter .